adamwoolhether/algo/README.md

 ### The Staircase Problem
 Given a staircase of N steps, you have the ability to climb 1, 2, or 3 steps at a time.
-How many different possible paths can someone take to reach the top?
+How many possible paths can someone take to reach the top?

 Ex:
 Two steps - Two possible paths: `1, 1`, `2`